Novinium Hires New Talents to Engineering Team

 Pines joins Novinium after working as an engineer focused on military shipbuilding in Newport News, Virginia, and most recently working at a production manufacturing facility in Kent, Washington.
 He holds a bachelor’s degree in mechanical engineering and engineering from the University of South Florida.

 Laux joins Novinium after working on an extensive research project investigating the thermal properties of 3D printed metallic.
 He holds a Master of Science degree in mechanical engineering from the University of Pittsburgh.

 Novinium provides underground cable rehabilitation for more than 300 utility customers across the globe.

-Novinium is the only full-service power cable expert that partners with utility companies of all sizes to keep networks operating at peak performance.
-The company delivers unbeatable cable reliability using the most advanced, capital-efficient, environmentally friendly methods available.
-Novinium’s founder and CEO invented the revolutionary technology behind underground cable rejuvenation 30+ years ago, and the company continues to pioneer and invent ways to keep power flowing to those who depend on it.
-For more information visit: http://www.novinium.com/.
+Novinium is the only full-service power cable expert that partners with utility companies of all sizes to keep their networks operating at peak performance, using the most advanced, capital-efficient, environmentally friendly methods available.
+Novinium’s founder and CEO invented the revolutionary technology behind underground cable rejuvenation 30+ years ago, and the company continues to champion ways to keep power flowing to those who depend on it.